LAST REVISED: OCTOBER 1, 2021

 We have set out below, in a table format, a description of all the ways we plan to use your Personal Data, and the legal bases for the same.
 There is no statutory requirement for you to provide us with your Personal Data; however, if you do not provide all requested information, we may not be able to provide you with all features associated with Services.
 When accessing and/or using Services we may collect, use, store and transfer different kinds of Personal Data about you which we have grouped together as follows:

 a.
 Profile Data.
-Identity Data includes first name, last name, username, password or similar identifiers, flight information, feedback and survey responses, birthday and/or gender.
+Identity Data includes first name, last name, username, flight information, feedback and survey responses.

 b.
 Contact Data.
-Contact Data includes billing address, delivery address, email address and telephone numbers.
+Contact Data may include email address and telephone numbers.

 d.
 Technical Data.
 Technical Data includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform, bluetooth and other technology on the devices you use to access Services.
 PLEASE NOTE: DEPENDING ON YOUR JURISDICTION YOUR IP ADDRESS MAY BE CONSIDERED PERSONAL DATA.